Impostor/Impostor.Http/README.md

 4. Configure your reverse proxy.
 For nginx, we have a sample config available.
 For the other servers, please refer to your server's documentation.

 <details>

 <summary>Nginx server configuration</summary>

-Replace YOUR_SERVER_NAME_HERE with the hostname of your server
+Replace YOUR_SERVER_NAME_HERE with the hostname of your server:

 ```nginx
 server {
     listen 443 ssl http2;